SarahMorgan/Motif-Morphospace/README.md

     for %f in (.\*) do orca.exe 4 %f %f.OUT

-Here I'm counting everything up to 4 node motifs.
+Here I'm counting everything up to and including 4 node motifs.
 Note that all of the files in the directory will be counted.

 Once it's run you should have a bunch of files with the extension .OUT.
 These files contain the motif counts.